Lead Faculty of the Collaborative Specialization

 Overview

-The graduate degree programs listed above participate in the collaborative specialization.
-From their home graduate units, students may take up questions from their own disciplinary or programmatic perspective, but explore it through the theoretical and methodological lens of sexuality studies.
-Upon successful completion of the degree requirements of the participating home graduate unit and the collaborative specialization, students will receive the notation “Completed Collaborative Specialization in Sexual Diversity Studies” on their transcript.
+The graduate degree programs listed above participate in the CS.
+From their home graduate units, students take up questions from their own disciplinary or programmatic perspective and explore it through the theoretical and methodological lens of queer, trans, and sexuality studies.
+Upon successful completion of the degree requirements of the participating home graduate unit and the CS, students will receive the notation “Completed Collaborative Specialization in Sexual Diversity Studies” on their transcript.

 Contact and Address